 - Technical certificate in a construction related field

-- FO - Forklift Operator License/Certificate (or the ability to obtain within one year of employment)
+- FO - Forklift Operator License/Certificate or must obtain within one year of employment

-- Commercial Driver's License (or the ability to obtain within one year of employment)
+- Commercial Drivers License or must obtain within one year of employment

-- NC Pesticide License (or the ability to obtain within one year of employment)
+- NC Pesticide License or must obtain within one year of employment

 How Will We Know You're 'The One'?